adsanderson/adamsanderson-blog/__src/__pages/blog/2018-12-31-a-ui-testing-approach.md

 templateKey: blog-post
 title: A UI testing approach
 date: 2018-12-31T13:41:45.250Z
-description: 'or: How I wrote the same 3 tests over and over again'
+description: "or: How I wrote the same 3 tests over and over again"
 tags:
   - development
   - testing
 ---

 We are going to look at one way of structuring an app to help make your testing life easier.

 ### The architectural building block